 A young prospect, in his mid- 20s, was walking through the door.
 Now, I’ve done many client seminars throughout the years and had strong success with them.
 I mean, where else can you get 25 clients/prospects in one place and commit to a meeting with you at the same time?

-Experience has taught us when we advertise our events, to be very specific as far as the age demographic we're targeting — Baby Boomers.
+Experience has taught us when we advertise our events, to be very specific as far as the age demographic we're targeting — pre-retirees.
 But here was a millennial walking in and sitting down.
 I wondered if he’d be a distraction.
 I quickly discovered that, yes, he was a distraction.